-For an appropriately large choice of $x$, define Using $V_x(s)$ and $W_x(s)$ as auxiliary functions we will construct roots of the logarithmic derivative of the Riemann zeta function to the right of the vertical line $\Re s=1$.
-Without assuming RH and by considering just the standard zero free region and Perron's formula with $|s-1|<1/10$, for some $\tilde{c}>0$, we obtain
+For an appropriately large choice of $x$, define Using $V_x(s)$ and $W_x(s)$ as auxiliary functions, we will construct roots (zeros) of the logarithmic derivative of the Riemann zeta function to the right of the vertical line $\Re s=1$.
+Without assuming RH and by considering just the standard zero-free region and Perron's formula with $|s-1|<1/10$, for some $\tilde{c}>0$, we obtain